 He graduated from Neuchâtel University, Switzerland, and holds an MBA from Berkeley, University of California.

 Maître Eckert has been a practising lawyer since 1989 and a Partner of Lenz & Staehelin since 1999, advising on national and international corporate, commercial and tax law.

 Maître Eckert serves on the board of several Swiss companies, including Ladurée International SA and UL (Underwriters Laboratories) AG, and on the board of several not-for-profit organisations, including the Fondation pour la Musique et la Culture, Genève.
 He is also a member of a number of Swiss and international professional organisations.

 Chinese, born 1982

-Dr Jin was appointed to the Board as a Non Executive Director in 2017 and is a member of the Nominations Committee.
+Dr Jin was appointed to the Board as a Non Executive Director in 2017 and is a member of the Compensation and Nominations Committees.

 She is a Tenured Professor of Economics at the London School of Economics.

 From Beijing, Dr Jin holds a BA, MA and PhD from Harvard University.
 Her specific areas of expertise are international macroeconomics, international finance, and the Chinese economy.